 The School of Mathematics and Statistics runs a Women in Mathematics and Statistics program, to support female staff and students and provide them with networking opportunities.
 Our activities include:

 Girls Do The Maths workshops: The School has hosted our annual Girls Do The Maths workshops for female high school students since 2005.
 The workshop takes place annually.
-Our 2021 event was run in dual modality - with face-to-face and online versions - and saw our largest number of attendees to date, with almost 400 students joining the workshop.
+Our 2021 event was run in dual modality - with face-to-face and online versions - and saw our largest number of attendees to date, with approximately 530 students joining the workshops.

 We have also hosted mini Girls Do the Maths workshops for groups of female high school students as part of the L'Oreal Girls in Science Forum.